rtshkmr/Odin-Project/js_notes.md

 - you can put one case statement for multiple cases!

-## JS Functions
+## JavaScript Functions

 - [updated info on Functions, useful to check on default params](https://www.theodinproject.com/courses/web-development-101/lessons/fundamentals-part-3?ref=lnav)

-- some built-in functions written in low-level languages like C++, not web languages like Js
+- some built-in functions written in low-level languages like C++, not web languages like JavaScript

 - some are defined as part of browser APIs